ohowe1/SpectatorModeRewrite/readme.md

 #If this is true the message with a new version, or up to date message will appear
 update-checker: true

+# If a hostile mob is within this distance, the player will not be allowed into spectator mode
+closest-hostile: 0

 ### Message section ###
 #Adding /actionbar/ in front of a message, will make it appear in the actionbar instead of the chat